What is American Airlines policy on pet acceptance?

 Service animals are accepted free of charge in the cabin.

 Are there any restrictions based on destination?

 Pets are allowed for travel based on your itinerary.
 Allowed travel destinations include flights:

 - Within the United States, Puerto Rico, St. Croix and St. Thomas.

 - To or from the United States and Canada, Mexico, the Caribbean, Central American and some destinations in South America provided the country of arrival permits entry.

 Pets traveling in the cabin are not accepted on flights to Jamaica, to/from Hawaii, Argentina, Brazil, Chile, Columbia, and Uruguay, and to/from transatlantic/transpacific destinations.

 How do I book a flight, check in and pay any applicable charges when traveling with a pet?

-Pets traveling in the passenger cabin require a reservation to ensure that maximum number of pets allowed on any single flight is not exceeded.
+Pets traveling in the passenger cabin require a reservation to ensure that the maximum number of pets allowed on any single flight is not exceeded.
 Advance arrangements must be made by contacting Reservations.